 For Oracle Autonomous Database on dedicated Exadata infrastructure, there is an additional "Monitoring" group available for administrator users.

 SQL: Enter and execute SQL and PL/SQL commands, and create database objects.
 See The SQL Page

 Data Modeler: Create diagrams from existing database schemas, generate DDL statements, and create reports.
 See The Data Modeler Page

 APEX: Link to the Oracle Application Express sign-in page.
 Application Express is a rapid web application development platform for the Oracle database.
 See Oracle Application Express documentation

 REST: Develop RESTful web services and ensure secure access.
 See The REST Pages

 JSON: Manage and query JSON collections.
 JSON is available only if you are signed in as a database user with the SODA_APP role.
 See The JSON Page

 Database Users: Perform user management tasks such as create, edit, and REST enable users.
-Database Users is available only if you are signed in as a database user with DBA and PDB_DBA roles.
+Database Users is available only if you are signed in as a database user with administrator rights.
 See The Database Users Page

 Monitor database activity and performance using various tools.
-Monitoring is available only if you are signed in as a database user with DBA and PDB_DBA roles.
+Monitoring is available only on dedicated Exadata infrastructure and only if you are signed in as a database user with administrator rights.
 See The Monitoring Pages